prisma/tiberius/README.md

 ```
 **This will disable encryption for your ENTIRE crate**

+### Securing Windows Authentication over TCP (non-localhost)
+To ensure `Windows-Authentication` is secure, enable `Extended-Protection`.
+Channel-Bindings only work when `Force Encryption` and `Extended Protection`
+are enabled in the [SQL Server Settings as described here](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/connect-to-the-database-engine-using-extended-protection).
+It also leads to SPN's being used, which makes replay attacks harder.

 ### SQL Type Mappings
 Any nullable type should be accessed as `Option<T>` where T is any Rust Type listed below.
 This table unfortunately still is very incomplete, if you have a question about a specific